Arthur of the Britons: Series 2 (1973)

-Home releases
+Feature film and home media

-In 1975, the series was edited into a 90-minute direct-to-video movie, King Arthur, the Young Warlord.
+In 1975, the series was edited into a 90-minute feature film, King Arthur, the Young Warlord.
 The complete series was released on DVD in 2008, by Network.
 While the movie is available in the US and the UK, the series is only available in the UK.

 Syndication outside UK

 Arthur of the Britons was aired in Brazil as Rei Artur (King Arthur), simultaneously to its original release in the UK.
 In France, it was Le Roi des Celtes (King of Celts), and in Germany, König Arthur.
 It was never aired in the United States.